 A few months later, that backpack was ripping apart.
 We’d repair it the best we could.
 But after a while, he was losing supplies and papers because we just couldn’t keep it closed.

-Check Blogs for Deals
+3. Check Blogs for Deals

 Luckily, there are many blogs available that can help you find the best price.
 Let them do the work for you!
 Some of my favorites to check on this time of year include:

-Shop a Little at a Time
+4. Shop a Little at a Time

 Breaking up your shopping list is also beneficial because you can pay for items in smaller chunks.
-That way you don’t overwhelm one budget with a big expense.
+That way you don’t overwhelm one paycheck with a big expense.

 Often you’ll find politicians passing out pencils or pads of paper at parades.
 (A little sandpaper will take care of names you don’t want to promote, wink wink.)